 Two Chinese embroidered panels, c.1900.
 Hand-embroidered in China on cream colored silk satin, the luminous panels are backed with pale gold sateen.
 Embroidery is the ideal medium for the dazzling verisimilitude of the pregnant petals limned in pleasing pastels.
 Drawn to the radiant flowers are brilliantly hued birds, all atwitter with the joy of spring.
-NEW LISTING

 Fortuny stenciled cotton wall hanging, 1920s.
 Sewn together in the center are two panels of stenciled cotton twill fabric.
 They are stenciled on the textured, heavy cotton twill that was used in pre-1950s Fortuny textiles.
 The hand finished print is delightfully uneven.
 Fortuny, who emulated antique frescoes and textiles, would have appreciated the unevenness of color—the gift of Time to Art.